 Supporting information is available for LOCs in the members area.
 You will need to log in to view this.

-This online course, provided by WOPEC and LOCSU, is also suitable for practitioners who wish to refresh their knowledge to participate in locally commissioned service (CUES or MECS).
+An online course, provided by WOPEC and LOCSU, is also suitable for practitioners who wish to refresh their knowledge to participate in locally commissioned service (CUES or MECS).

 To register for this course, please contact your LOC to a request a code.